Monster Girl Island

 The girls in this game, like most women in real life, have their issues.
 Faranne will give you the first problem you will have to solve in this game.

 She has lost the crabs she was supposed to serve as dinner.
 You will, of course, have to find them for her.
 Locating said crabs is a matter of running around the town village looking for them.
 Your character will "run" whne you hold ⇧ Shift.
 It won't run very fast.
-Walking is very slow and running makes you move at the pace so slow it's like walking and your character moves so slow it feels like crawling when you are supposedly walking.
+Running is very slow and running makes you move at the pace so slow it's like walking and your character moves so slow it feels like crawling when you are supposedly walking.

 Luckily, you can get help locating the missing crabs.
 The game character Ophelia, who is an Android, can make a mobile "app" for you called "Crabdar 9000".
 You will have to find her to enlist her help.